Pivotal Tracker Help

 The Current Iteration Burn-up chart shows progress through the current iteration.
 As stories are accepted their points are added to the line.
 The target line starts at zero at the beginning of the iteration and increases at a fixed rate to reach velocity at the end of the iteration.
 Falling below the line means the current iteration's velocity is currently lower than the running average velocity.
 Being above the line means the current iteration's velocity is currently higher than the running average velocity.

 The Story Type Breakdown chart shows the distribution of story types and points by iteration.
 The values can be overlapping or stacked.
+The “Number of Done Iterations to Show” in Project Settings controls the number of iterations along the X axis in the Story Type Breakdown chart.
+A project owner can change this value.

 How do I access reports?